limac246/brainActivity2024/README.md

 In **scripts/data_preprocessing/eeg_preprocessing.py**:

-1) From the Kaggle provided EEG data, we obtain the "relative signals"
+1) From the Kaggle provided EEG data, we obtain the "relative signals" <br>
-   LL: Fp1 - F7, F7 - T3, T3 - T5, T5 - O1
+   LL: Fp1 - F7, F7 - T3, T3 - T5, T5 - O1 <br>
-   LP: Fp1 - F3, F3 - C3, C3 - P3, P3 - O1
+   LP: Fp1 - F3, F3 - C3, C3 - P3, P3 - O1 <br>
-   RP: Fp2 - F4, F4 - C4, C4 - P4, P4 - O2
+   RP: Fp2 - F4, F4 - C4, C4 - P4, P4 - O2 <br>
-   RR: Fp2 - F8, F8 - T4, T4 - T6, T6 - O2
+   RL: Fp2 - F8, F8 - T4, T4 - T6, T6 - O2 <br>
    for each 50 seconds of EEG data by taking the appropriate differences between the original EEG signals.
-The LL, LP, RP, RR denote four different regions of the brain where the signals are extracted from, called the left temporal chain, left parasagittal chain, right parasagittal chain, and right temporal chain, respectively.
+The LL, LP, RP, RR denote the four different regions of the brain mentioned in the Background section.

-2) We then filter these relative signals to remove frequencies below 0.5 Hz and above 40 Hz.
+3) We then filter these relative signals to remove frequencies below 0.5 Hz and above 40 Hz.
 We save the middle 10 seconds of data for future use.

 In **scripts/data_preprocessing/extract_time_frequency_univariate_features.py**: